 - Tabling at all major Health and Safety events

 If you have questions or concerns, e-mail us or call a Health Educator at (858) 534-3874.

 Student Health Services can help students who are smokers and want to quit.
-We offer individual counseling appointments as well as workshops, and we provide smoking cessation aides.
+We offer individual counseling appointments, cessation workshops, and we provide smoking cessation aids.
 Students can call (858) 822-5926 to schedule an appointment.
 Workshops are listed on our